HimanshuAttri/ScriptDump/README.md

 ## sysinfo_json.sh
-update system info to json file using this script in ubuntu I ran it in apache sever and updated system info on my mobile phone using local networksatellite database api with country, type, status, aim etc.
+update system info to json file using this script in ubuntu I ran it in apache sever and updated system info on my mobile phone using local network.